VictoriaMetrics/VictoriaMetrics/docs/managed-victoriametrics/how-to-monitor-k8s.md

    grafana:
      enabled: true
   ```
-1. Install VictoriaMetrics-k8s-stack helm chart
+5. Install VictoriaMetrics-k8s-stack helm chart

   ```
   helm --namespace monitoring install vm vm/victoria-metrics-k8s-stack -f dbaas.yaml -n monitoring
   ```

+## Connect grafana

-## Connect to grafana and create your datasource
+Connect to grafana and create your datasource

 > If you are using external grafana, you can skip steps 1-3 and you will need to import dashboards that can be found here manually